greyhwndz/awesome-elixir-posts/README.md

 ### 2017-05-16
 * [A Complete Guide to Deploying Elixir & Phoenix Applications on Kubernetes — Part 3: Deploying to Kubernetes](https://blog.polyscribe.io/a-complete-guide-to-deploying-elixir-phoenix-applications-on-kubernetes-part-3-deploying-to-bd5b1fcbef87) by Rohan Relan
+* [Putting Contexts in Context](http://michal.muskala.eu/2017/05/16/putting-contexts-in-context.html) by Michał Muskała

 ### 2017-05-15